bssrdev/wilderhood/_posts/2015-08-5-Chorla Ghats.markdown

 <p>Chorla is home to some amazingly beautiful plant-life</p>

 <img src="{{ site.baseurl}}/img/2015-08-05/7.jpg" alt=", Bioluminescence, Chorla Ghats">
-<p>The midnight Landscape – BioluminescentFungi</p>
+<p>Midnight Landscape – BioluminescentFungi</p>

 <img src="{{ site.baseurl}}/img/2015-08-05/8.jpg" alt="India map, Chorla Ghats location">
-<p>And, bending to Editorial pressure, the unavoidable Tiger photo for this wildlife article - A Tiger Centipede </p>
+<p>And, bending to editorial pressure, the unavoidable Tiger photo for this wildlife article - A Tiger Centipede </p>

 <img src="{{ site.baseurl}}/img/2015-08-05/9.jpg" alt="Travel to Chorla Ghats">
 <p>The Saw-scaled Viper – A diminutive chap despite his vicious reputation.
 [Inset – A close-up of the saw scales and the golden eye lids]</p>

 <img src="{{ site.baseurl}}/img/2015-08-05/10.jpg" alt="Travel to Chorla Ghats">
-<p>Still can’t make up your mind on whether to go or not?
+<p>Still cannot make up your mind on whether to go or not?
 Go ahead and take that step!</p>

 <p>Post script: Know your Western Ghats</p>